Tennessee vote marks latest GOP move to stifle dissent, experts say - The Boston Globe

 After hours of emotional debate Thursday before a packed gallery, the Tennessee House voted to expel two members who had shouted slogans with a bullhorn during a protest inside the Capitol last week, days after a shooting at a Christian school in Nashville left three 9-year-old students and three adults dead.
 A third Democratic legislator, who did not use a bullhorn but stood during the brief protest, kept her seat as Republicans narrowly failed to marshal two-thirds of the vote against her.

-Republican leaders said the lawmakers who quickly became known as the "Tennessee Three" - Reps.
-Justin Jones and Justin Pearson, who were expelled, and Rep. Gloria Johnson, who was not - had violated the body's rules of decorum during the March 30 protest.
-House Speaker Cameron Sexton (R), in an interview with a Knoxville radio station, deemed their actions an "insurrection" equivalent to or worse than that at the U.S. Capitol on Jan.
+Republican leaders said the lawmakers who quickly became known as the “Tennessee Three” — Representatives Justin Jones and Justin Pearson, who were expelled, and Representative Gloria Johnson, who was not — had violated the body’s rules of decorum during the March 30 protest.
+Republican House Speaker Cameron Sexton, in an interview with a Knoxville radio station, deemed their actions an “insurrection” equivalent to or worse than that at the US Capitol on Jan.
 6, 2021.

+In Thursday’s expulsion session, Republicans said their motivation centered on decorum, not power.
+Representative Gino Bulso accused the Democrats of conducting “a mutiny” and “a severe violation of our constitution.”

+“You don’t truly understand why you’re standing there today,” Representative Andrew Farmer told Pearson.
+“Just because you don’t get your way, you can’t come to the well, bring your friend, and throw a temper tantrum with an adolescent bull horn.”

 Aaron Terr, director of public advocacy for the nonprofit Foundation for Individual Rights and Expression in Philadelphia, said the legislature has the authority to set rules of procedure and decorum, and those rules should be enforced “fairly and evenly, and not used as a pretext to punish members based on their views.”
 If the House took action against a member for speech outside the chamber, he said, that would raise serious First Amendment issues.